AhmedSalih3d/SPHExample/README.md

 `SimulationMetaData` configuration.
 Each `PointMeasure` names a location and a list of variables to interpolate within the neighbor stencil.
 These values are written into a dedicated `*_PointMeasures.vtkhdf` file so you can load probe points alongside the particle data.
+Set `ExportMultiBlockVTKHDF=true` to emit a single `*_MultiBlock.vtkhdf` file that groups particle data and point measures as separate blocks for ParaView.

 ## Help